MarcusBoay/rlogout/README.md

 ![label_positioning](imgs/label_positioning.png)

+- allow using "Enter"/"Space" on focused buttons (navigate buttons with arrow keys)

+- `-d, --disable-mouse-input` option

 ## Build
 To install the dependencies, you would need to use [nix](https://nixos.org/download/).
 Once you have that, run `nix-shell`.
 This will install and load all dependencies listed in [shell.nix](shell.nix).